mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   And I click "Add Player"
   And I enter "John" as first name
   And I enter "Smith" as last name
-  And I enter "2010" as birth year
+  And I enter "05/15/2010" as birthdate
   And I select "Forward" as position
+  And I enter "555-0101" as phone
+  And I enter "john.dad@email.com" as email 1
   And I click "Save"
   Then player "John Smith" is created successfully
   And he is assigned to season "2025 Fall Evaluations" And his status is "Active"
+  And his birth year is calculated as 2010
   And I see a confirmation message "Player added successfully"

 Scenario: Add player with optional notes